farewell, gentoo dev

 https://gitlab.haskell.org/ghc/ghc/-/issues/2038

-Around 2009 I was on board of midnight commander
+Around 2009 I was on board of midnight commander development team, got

-upload right, adopted abandoned fquery
+hackage upload right, adopted abandoned fquery tool and subscribed

-to read it every morning on train to work and back (2 hours per
+to lkml to read it every morning on train to work and back (2 hours per

 day).
 I also sent my first non-trivial bug report to kernel around i915

-video chip and a month later got my first trivial commit to linux
+video chip and a month later got my first trivial commit to linux kernel:

 https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=168f5ac668f63dfb64439766e3ef9e866b83719d.